 Students have one week upon the return of individual grades to notify the instructor of any inaccuracies in their graded work.
-Students should bring all grade disputes to their instructor in an individual Zoom meeting.
+Students should bring all grade disputes to their instructor in an individual Zoom meeting or in person.
 Due to FERPA privacy issues, grade disputes will not be discussed over email or in the classroom.